-Janmohamed has long been an advocate of stories and narratives as vehicles through which to disseminate positive aspects of Muslim experiences, including those related to sexuality.
-In 'What Muslim Women Really Want in the Bedroom', she draws attention to 'contextually appropriate teachings' (2013: np.) on sexuality, from Saudi Arabian author Randa Abdel-Fattah's No Sex in the City to the controversial UAE sex manual, Top Secret: Sexual Guidance for Married Couples by Wedad Lootah.
+Janmohamed has long been an advocate of stories and narratives as vehicles through which to disseminate positive aspects of Muslim experiences, including those connected to desire, love and relationships.
+In 'What Muslim Women Really Want in the Bedroom', she draws attention to 'contextually appropriate teachings' (2013: n.p.) on sexuality, from Saudi Arabian author Randa Abdel-Fattah's No Sex in the City (2013) to the controversial UAE sex manual, Top Secret: Sexual Guidance for Married Couples by Wedad Lootah (2009).
 By focusing her full attention on 'good news stories', though, Janmohamed sometimes misses details that complicate the bigger picture.
-For example, in her discussion of Sufiya Ahmed's writing (2013: np.), she concentrates on Ahmed's self-published Khadija Academy series about a Muslim boarding school, but fails to mention her more high-profile Puffin Young Adult novel about forced marriage, Secrets of the Henna Girl (Ahmed, 2012).
-Tellingly, the latter text does not fit with Janmohamed's anti-miserabilist approach to Islam and literature; h.
+For example, in her discussion of Sufiya Ahmed's writing (Janmohamed, 2013: n.p.), she concentrates on Ahmed's selfpublished Khadija Academy series about a Muslim boarding school (2007, 2010b, 2011), but fails to mention her more high-profile Puffin Young Adult novel about forced marriage, Secrets of the Henna Girl (Ahmed, 2012).
+Tellingly, the latter text does not fit with Janmohamed's anti-miserabilist approach to Islam and literature.
 Her neglect of stories that do not tessellate with her approach suggests that there are limitations to Janmohamed's purview.
-Before discussing these limitations, it is worth considering noting the sad fact that

-Janmohamed's work seems innovative precisely because she reframes British Muslim female sexuality as happy, healthy and ordinary.
+Before discussing these limitations, the sad fact should not escape our notice that Janmohamed's work seems innovative precisely because she reframes British Muslim female sexuality as happy, healthy and ordinary.